 Utoni wants better labour relations

-Labour minister Utoni Nujoma yesterday said Labour Commissioner Henri Kassen needs to do much more to ensure that ordinary workers understand what will take place at conciliation, and what is expected of them.
+Labour minister Utoni Nujoma this week said Labour Commissioner Henri Kassen needs to do much more to ensure that ordinary workers understand what will take place at conciliation, and what is expected of them.

 He added that there is need for stakeholders to work towards speedily eliminating delays of arbitration processes as well as improving other labour services.